Chelmsford City Super-Sprint Triathlon

 Toilets are located in the changing rooms and the corridor adjacent to them.
 Please feel free to use the disabled toilet too.

-Female athletes go first, then the males after, all in numerical order.
+Female athletes go first again in 2017, then the males after, all in numerical order.

 Swim: NO SPECTATORS ON POOLSIDE PLEASE!